-- 1 Start with the end of MI cable which has just been terminated.
-Connect one end of a jumper cable to one of the conductors and the other end to the outer copper sheath of the cable as shown below.
-Alternately, electrical tape may be used to hold the bare conductor to the cable sheath. - 2 Ensure that the test leads are placed into the correct terminals on the multimeter; the black test lead connects into the common or black terminal and the red test lead into volts/ohms terminal. - 3 Turn the multi-meter on.
-If your multi-meter does not automatically change settings, set it to the lowest "Ohms" setting. - 4 On the other end of the MI cable which has not been sealed, clip the black lead to the outer copper sheath of the MI cable.
-Now, alternately touch the red lead from the multi-meter to each conductor. - 5 When you touch the matching conductor (i.e. the conductor shorted to the sheath on the other end), the multimeter will indicate a low "Ohms" reading.
-The resistance of all other conductors should show infinity or "OL" (overlimit). - Label the conductor on both ends to identify them when making the second termination.
-This is necessary so that each conductor is terminated with the same colored sleeving on both ends. - 6 Repeat the above procedure to identify all of the conductors in the MI cable (i.e. move the jumper cable to the next conductor and repeat the procedure to identify the same conductor on the other end).
+- Start with the end of MI cable which has just been terminated.
+Connect one end of a jumper cable to the conductor with the red sleeving and the other end to the outer copper sheath of the cable as shown below.
+Alternately, electrical tape may be used hold the bare conductor to the cable sheath. - 2 Ensure that the test leads are placed into the correct terminals on the multimeter; the black test lead connects into the common or black terminal and the red test lead into volts/ohms terminal. - 3 Turn the multi-meter on.
+If your multi-meter does not automatically change settings, set it to the lowest "Ohms" setting.

+- 4 On the other end of the MI cable which has not been sealed, clip the black lead to the outer copper sheath of the MI cable.
+Now, alternately touch the red lead from the multimeter to the two conductors in the inner sheath (it is not necessary to touch the drain wire). - 5 When you touch the matching conductor (i.e. the conductor shorted to the sheath on the other end), the multimeter will indicate a low "Ohms" reading.
+The resistance of the other conductor should show infinity or "OL" (overlimit). - Label the conductor on both ends to identify them when making the second termination.
+This is necessary so that each conductor is terminated with the same colored sleeving on both ends. - 6 Move the jumper cable to the conductor with the black sleeving.
+Connect the red test lead of the multimeter to the other conductor at the unterminated end to verify that it is the same as the conductor with the black sleeving.
+The multimeter should display a low "Ohms" reading.